-A person who retires in the mid-40s will need more money than a person who works longer and retires in the mid-60s.
-This should include savings in several retirement accounts, it is also important to take advantage of any employer contributions you receive to those accounts.
-Retirement planning can be overwhelming, especially now that fewer employers offer pensions that can help fund their golden years.
+It is important to note that those who retire earlier will need more money than those who retire later.
+In addition to saving money in several retirement accounts, it is also important to take advantage of any employer contributions you receive to those accounts.
+Retirement planning can be daunting, especially now that fewer employers offer pensions that can help fund their golden years.
 My goal is to help you take the guesswork out of retirement planning or find the best insurance coverage at the cheapest rates for you.
 The amount of money needed during retirement depends on factors such as age, health, lifestyle, and where you plan to live.
 It is important to start planning and saving for retirement many years in advance.